mitexleo/fediroma/docs/docs/configuration/howto_mediaproxy.md

       ]
       #base_url: "https://cache.akkoma.social"
 ```
-If you want to use a subdomain to serve the files, uncomment `base_url`, change the url and add a comma after `true` in the previous line.
+If you want to use a subdomain to serve the files, uncomment `base_url`, change the URL and add a comma after `true` in the previous line.

-* Restart nginx and Akkoma
+* Restart NGINX and Akkoma